Prior results do not guarantee future outcomes.

 Our waste treatment, recycling, and disposal services experience includes:

-- Represented one of the major owners and operators of municipal waste combustors in the United States in matters that spanned from defending enforcement actions brought by federal and state environmental authorities alleging air, water, and waste violations to permit appeals, agency policy development, and actions brought by citizen groups.
+- Representing one of the major owners and operators of municipal waste combustors in the United States in matters that spanned from defending enforcement actions brought by federal and state environmental authorities alleging air, water, and waste violations to permit appeals, agency policy development, and actions brought by citizen groups.

-- Handled all legal aspects of permitting and operation, remediation of inactive cells, and management of historic liabilities at a large sanitary landfill facility in New York, also acting as transaction counsel in successfully negotiating the purchase and sale agreement of the facility and assisting the new owner in its efforts to substantially expand the landfill.
+- Handling all legal aspects of permitting and operation, remediation of inactive cells, and management of historic liabilities at a large sanitary landfill facility in New York, also acting as transaction counsel in successfully negotiating the purchase and sale agreement of the facility and assisting the new owner in its efforts to substantially expand the landfill.

-- Brought actions and filed amicus briefs before the federal Surface Transportation Board and federal courts challenging attempts to build solid waste facilities using a federal rail statute that contains a preemption from state and local environmental permitting requirements on behalf of a broad coalition of public sector and private sector solid waste trade associations and waste management companies.
+- Bringing actions and filed amicus briefs before the federal Surface Transportation Board and federal courts challenging attempts to build solid waste facilities using a federal rail statute that contains a preemption from state and local environmental permitting requirements on behalf of a broad coalition of public sector and private sector solid waste trade associations and waste management companies.

 - Performing environmental due diligence reviews on the assets of numerous waste management companies and facilities for prospective buyers.